The dangers of 'fitspiration' on social media, encouraging eating disorders

 Spot the warning signs of an eating disorder

-As part of Priory's campaign to raise awareness during Eating Disorders Awareness Week, Dr Sekar - who treats private and NHS patients at Priory Hospital Chelmsford explained how to spot the warning signs that someone may have an eating disorder, and provided guidance on how to understand the condition and receive appropriate treatment.
+As part of Priory's campaign to raise awareness, Dr Sekar - who is based at Priory Hospital Chelmsford - explained how to spot the warning signs that someone may have an eating disorder, and provided guidance on how to understand the condition and receive appropriate treatment.

 Dr Sekar said: "Eating disorders can strike anyone at any time.
-A majority have their onset around the time of puberty since this is when the body goes through significant amount of change both in shape and weight, but symptoms can start at any age."
+A majority have their onset around the time of puberty, since this is when the body goes through a significant amount of change both in shape and weight, but symptoms can start at any age."

 There are a number of early signs of an eating disorder, he says: